Tundra-Editor/Tundra-Docs/docs/guides/lights.md

 For setting the `Fog Color`, click the `eyedropper icon` to the right, and click on the Skybox texture.
 This will ensure far away objects will blend into the skybox perfectly.

-When clicking the `eyedrop dropper` icon, you can pick colors from **anywhere**, even other applications.
+When clicking the `eyedropper` icon, you can pick colors from **anywhere**, even other applications.

 :::